meta-llama/llama-stack-client-python/README.md

 #### Undocumented endpoints

 To make requests to undocumented endpoints, you can make requests using `client.get`, `client.post`, and other http verbs.
-Options on the client will be respected (such as retries) when making this request.
+Options on the client will be respected (such as retries) will be respected when making this request.

 ```py
 import httpx